 The fantastic thing about these cookies – apart from the fact that they can be made in what a lettings agent would call a “bijou kitchen” – is that you can vary them according to suit your pantry.
+And in the market, these are some of the best low carb cookies to buy in the shelves.
 The ones pictured here have salted peanuts and dark chocolate, but in Hampstead I used to make them with dark chocolate, Brazil nuts and apricots.
 Whatever you do, please don’t use chocolate chips.
 They’re made from such horrible, tasteless chocolate that they’re an insult to baking.

 125g softened butter

 1 1/2 cups self-raising flour